TMNT Shellraiser

 TMNT Shellraiser is a steel indoor roller coaster at Nickelodeon Universe amusement park, within the American Dream mall, in East Rutherford, New Jersey, United States.
-The roller coaster is a Euro-Fighter model manufactured by Gerstlauer, and is themed to the 2012 Teenage Mutant Ninja Turtles television series.
+The roller coaster is a Euro-Fighter model manufactured by Gerstlauer, and is themed to the 2012 Teenage Mutant Ninja Turtles series.
 It is the steepest roller coaster in the world, with a vertical drop of 121.5 degrees.

 History

 In September 2016, officials at the long-delayed American Dream shopping mall announced that the Nickelodeon Universe theme park would be built inside the mall.
 Details about the park's coasters, including a Gerstlauer Euro-Fighter with the world's steepest drop, were revealed in December 2017.
 According to the mall's attractions director, Jeff Davis, the Euro-Fighter design was chosen because it would "break a world record [...] to claim the steepest coaster in the world", and that he "anticipate[d] up to 50 percent" of residents in the New York metropolitan area to ride the coaster.
 Vertical construction of the attraction officially began in early 2018.
 The names for the TMNT Shellraiser and three other coasters were first announced by Nickelodeon Universe representatives at American Coaster Enthusiasts' February 2019 "EastCoaster" summit.
 At that point, construction on the coaster was well underway.
 Ride testing began in April 2019.

 The TMNT Shellraiser soft-opened October 25, 2019, as part of the opening of the first attractions at Nickelodeon Universe in American Dream.
 The ride was temporarily closed after its soft opening because it did not have a permit to operate.

 The ride was closed between January 9, 2024 and September 17, 2025.